codetaylor/artisan-worktables-1.16/docs/recipes/tools.md

 You might notice that tag entries for the tools were used in these examples.
 Artisan Tools provides two different types of tag groups for its tools: groups by tool type and groups by tool material.

-For the complete list of tool type and material groups, see the documentation for Artisan Tools [Artisan Tools](https://www.curseforge.com/minecraft/mc-mods/artisan-tools-1-16).
+For the complete list of tool type and material groups, see the documentation for [Artisan Tools](https://www.curseforge.com/minecraft/mc-mods/artisan-tools-1-16).